maiapec/microgrid-with-uncertainty/README.md

 ## Incorporating uncertainty in Model Predictive Control for the optimal operation of a microgrid

 This repository contains an implementation of two Model Predictive Control methods for energy management of an islanded microgrid, optimized to minimize unmet demand over the year:
-- Direct MPC: optimization over a limited time horizon (one week) with error on weather forecasts.
+- **Direct MPC**: optimization over a limited time horizon (one week) with error on weather forecasts.
-- Smooth MPC: adaptive optimization similar to the Direct MPC, which penalizes deviations from previous actions to improve robustness against forecast errors.
+- **Smooth MPC**: adaptive optimization similar to the Direct MPC, which penalizes deviations from previous actions to improve robustness against forecast errors.

 Different types of error in the weather forecast are tested to analyze how they impact the optimization.
 The model uses the Gurobi solver.

-Acknowledgments: The initial model was adapted from a passive model for the microgrid developed by Fred Fan (CEE, Stanford University)
+**Acknowledgments:** The initial model was adapted from a passive model for the microgrid developed by Fred Fan (CEE, Stanford University)

 # Operating the repository